prakashsanker/devops-test/README.md

 * OSX: `brew install node`
 * Ubuntu: `apt-get install nodejs`

-### Clone the repository
+### Fork the repository

-1. Pull the repository: `git clone git@github.com:osdiab/express-api-boilerplate.git`
-1. Enter the directory: `cd express-api-boilerplate`
+Do NOT use this repository.
+This is a BOILERPLATE that you use for future backend repositories.

+To start a new project,

 ### Install dependencies

-The Node Package Manager (`npm`) manages library dependencies for you in Node projects.
+You will need to either use yarn or npm.
+I strongly suggest using yarn, it is much faster than NPM.

+You can install it here https://yarnpkg.com/en/

 You can find the list of dependencies for any Node project in its `package.json` file.
 To install them, simply
 run:

 ```
-npm install
+yarn install
 ```

 This will download all the Node libraries you need, and place them into the `node_modules/`